 Zoom is a powerful built‑in magnifier that lets you enlarge your screen up to 20 times, so you can better see what’s on the display.
 You can use it full screen or picture‑in‑picture, allowing you to see the zoomed area in a separate window while keeping the rest of the screen at its native size.
 The hardware acceleration engine lets you boost the size of everything on your screen — text on a web page, family photos, a place on a map.

-Dictation lets you talk where you would type.
+Dictation lets you talk where you would type — and it now works in over 40 languages.
 So you can reply to an email, search the web, or write a report using just your voice.
 Navigate to any text field, activate Dictation, then say what you want to write.
-Dictation converts your words into text.
+Dictation converts your words into text. macOS also comes with more than 50 editing and formatting commands.
+So you can turn on Dictation and tell your Mac to bold a paragraph, delete a sentence, or replace a word.
+You can also use Automator workflows to create your own Dictation commands.

 If you are deaf or hard of hearing, you’ll find many things to love on a Mac.
 Communicate easily with friends and family with FaceTime and iMessage, and use captions to watch your favorite content.